-Many of our top recording artists in the 21st century place as much focus on their appearance and performance as their singing.
+Into the 21st century certainly has had its spotlights on performance just as much if not more so than an artist's talents.
+Less demands more, more, more (attention, that is) with costumes becoming skimpier and skimpier leaving little to the imagination.
+Many of our top recording artists today plan, prepare, place as much focus on their appearance and performance as their musical abilities.
 Apparently there is no limit.
 The one featured in today's spotlight is no exception.

 Welcome into the Spotlight...